-The 5 A Day Program also occurs in a communications environment that is dense and multilayered with commercial messages about food and nutrition.
-Overall, various categories of food and beverage advertising in the United States typically rank among the highest categories of expenditures.73 In 1999, U.S. advertising expenditures totaled some \$215 billion across all communications media.74 This was about a 7 percent increase over 1998.
+The 5 A Day Program also occurs in a comunications environment that is dense and multi-layered with commercial messages about food and nutrition.
+Overall, various categories of food and beverage advertising in the United States typically rank among the highest categories of expenditures.
+This was about a 7 percent increase over 1998.
 Advertising for food and food products ranked 6th of all product categories in 1998 at about \$3.3 billion.
 Fast-food advertising (which is not included in advertising for food and food products) ranked 8th at about \$3.1 billion.
-Nonalcoholic beverage advertising ranked 16th at \$1.3 billion, and candy and snack advertising ranked 19th at about \$1.1 billion.
+Non-alcoholic beverage advertising ranked 16th at \$1.3 billion, and candy and snack advertising ranked 19th at about \$1.1 billion.
 Beer and wine advertising ranked 23rd at \$896 million, with liquor advertising 36th at \$292 million.
 In addition, advertising for fitness and diet programs and health spas ranked 41st at \$149 million.

 Fast-food corporations, in particular, rank among the most prolific brand-name advertisers.
 For example, McDonald's Corporation, which is ranked first among fast-food burger restaurants, alone controls about 43 percent of that market.
-It has the highest advertising expenditures in that category, ranks 14th among the leading U.S. national advertisers at about \$1.03 billion in advertising expenditures, and generates about \$5 in sales for every advertising dollar spent.74
+It has the highest advertising expenditures in that category, ranks 14th among the leading US. national advertisers at about \$1.03 billion in advertising expenditures, and generates about \$5 in sales for every advertising dollar sport.
+74

-During the first 10 years of the 5 A Day Program, the NCI directly spent about \$14 million annually in support of the program.
-Contributed resources leveraged through the 5 A Day public/private partnership added an estimated \$35 million annually (these in-kind funds were spent by industry to include the 5 A Day logo and message in supermarket ads and industry marketing).
+During the first 10 years of the 5 A Day Program, the NCI directly spent about \$1 million annually on media and communications in support of the Program.
+Contributed resources leveraged through the 5 A Day public/private partnership added an estimated \$35 million annually (these in-kind funds were spent by industry to include the 5 A Daylogo and message in supermarket ads and industry marketing).
 As impressive as these figures may be, they are dwarfed by commercial advertising for food and beverages.
-Expenditures for the marketing of food, fast food, and alcoholic and nonalcoholic beverages totaled about \$10 billion in 1999 alone.
+Expenditures for the marketing of food, fast food, and alcoholic and nomalcoholic beverages totaled about \$10 billion in 1999 alone.
 The difference in magnitude is instructive and speaks in support of what the 5 A Day Program has managed to accomplish with modest means.
 However, it also speaks to the magnitude of the behavior-change problem in the United States of continued overconsumption of total calories and less healthful eating.